 Indian Polity / State Executive

-appointed by the President under Article 155.
+Governor is appointed by President under Article 155.
 Governor submits his or her resignation to the President of India.
 Chief Justice of the concerned State High

 Court will administer the oath of the Governor.
 If he is not available, any judge of the High Court as indicated by the President, can administer the oath.

 - He must be a citizen of India either natural or naturalized.

 - He should have completed the age of 35 years at the time of being appointed as a Governor.

 - He should not have any proven criminal charges.

 - He should not hold any office of profit.
 However, certain public offices are exempted from office of profit.